 “Kay, we should probably get further away, before hunkering down with our supplies.
 They could probably smell it from those towers.”
 Mitzi replied, sorting through her bag, before pulling on the lightweight shoes and taking a few steps to make sure they fit.
 “Theses feel pretty nice.
 You should put yours on too.”
 Mitzi said, picking up her bag and walking further into the tree line.

 “Screw that.
 You know I hate footwear.
 Besides, they decimated all the calluses that I worked hard on building; I need to build them back up.”
 Kaylin argued, stomping her feet before rising and taking a few steps and then sitting down again.
 “Okay, you got me.
 Help me find 'em, you've seen how cavernous this thing is.” she pouted, pulling her bulging bag in front of herself, and taking things out one by one.

 Grunting with effort, and the fact that she had her knee almost against her breast, Kaylin finally got the soft, leather like moccasins on her feet.
 'Not half bad,' Kaylin thought, wiggling her toes in the comfort of the extra space, 'Not gonna tell Mitzi she was right.
 I'd never hear the end of it.' sighing, they packed up their accrued junk, And began their walk into the lively forest.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kaylin_ArrowinWrite a Review